ist76/snakeparty/README.md

 ![Snake Party](https://github.com/ist76/snakeparty/blob/main/Screenshot.PNG?raw=true)

 ## About
 Variation of the game "Snake" for one or two players.
-Development and expansion [Lonely Snake](https://github.com/ist76/lonelysnake).
+Expansion of [Lonely Snake](https://github.com/ist76/lonelysnake).
 - Very small size (~25kb without icon) of the executable file
 - Simple and obvious (hopefully) source code
 - MSVS was not used either during writing or during assembly, the entire project can be assembled with one command in the console